(This post may contain affiliate links. Please read our disclosure policy for more information.)

 From the entrance, drive right up the mountain that takes you through a few tunnels along the way.
-At the top, there are short, paved trails to catch views from every direction and learn about the significance of the land in front of you.
+At the top, take the short, paved trails for views in every direction.
+Signs along the way explain the significance of the land in front of you.

-This stop can be done in less than an hour, but if you have more time, walk the hiking trail at the top of the bluff.
+This stop can be done in less than an hour, but walk the hiking trail at the top of the bluff if you have more time.
 If you have lots of time here, you can start the hike from the bottom.

 21. Wind Cave National Park (South Dakota)

 We were unsure if this was worthy of putting on the list.
-Because of needed repairs at Wind Cave, there are currently no tours of the cave.
+There are currently no cave tours because of needed repairs at Wind Cave.

-But there are still scenic drives, hiking, camping, and wildlife viewing at this National Park.
+But there are still scenic drives, hiking, camping, and wildlife viewing at this national park.
 The visitor center is also open.
-So if you want to check another National Park off the list, this stop may be worth the small detour.
+So if you want to check another National Park off the list, this stop may be worth the slight detour.